yixinwei-oracle/Green-Button-Workshop/java-management/install-management-agent-script/install-management-agent-script.md

      </copy>
      ```

 3. Enter the following command to run the installation script.
-The installation may around 10 minutes to complete.
+The installation may take around 10 minutes to complete.
+Please do not close your browser, Cloud Shell or your terminal while the installation is taking place.

      ```
      <copy>